smizell/graphablejson-js/README.md

 # Moveable JSON

-Moveable JSON is an idea for getting rid of breaking changes we face with JSON and APIs.
+Moveable JSON is an idea for getting rid of the breaking changes we face with JSON and APIs.

 ## Overview